 The Indonesian Competition Commission (KPPU) cannot prohibit or otherwise interfere with a transaction within the framework of merger control.
-However, it may initiate a formal investigation into a violation of cartel or abuse of dominance rules under Law No. 5 of 1999 on the Prohibition of Monopolistic Practices and Unfair Business Competition, as amended by Law No. 6 of 2023 on the Ratification of Government Regulation No. 2 of 2022 (in lieu of Law No. 11 of 2020 on Job Creation) into Law.
+However, it may initiate a formal investigation into a violation of the Competition Law, in particular cartel or abuse of dominance rules.